tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A provided default bdq:SourceAuthority that is used when a required bdq:Parameter specifying a bdq:sourceAuthority has not been provided at the time the Test is run.</td>
+			<td>A provided default bdq:sourceAuthority that is used when a required bdq:Parameter specifying a bdq:sourceAuthority has not been provided at the time the Test is run.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>